Tsvetelin Chunchukov: Botev Plovdiv

 On 5 April 2013, Chunchukov joined Botev Plovdiv, signing first professional contract in his career.
 He signed a three-year deal with the club.

-Chunchukov made his debut for the first team of Botev Plovdiv during season 2014-15.
+Chunchukov made his debut for the first team of Botev Plovdiv during the 2014–15 season.
 He came on as a substitute in the first qualifying round of the 2014–15 UEFA Europa League against underdogs A.C.
 Libertas.
-Botev Plovdiv won this match 4-0.
-Chunchukov scored his first goal for Botev Plovdiv on 17 July 2014 during the 2:1 win against St. Pölten in the next round of Europa League.
+Botev Plovdiv won this match 4–0.
+Chunchukov scored his first goal for Botev Plovdiv on 17 July 2014 during a 2–1 win against St. Pölten in the next round of Europa League.
 Three days after that Chunchukov was at the starting lineup against Lokomotiv Sofia and he made a debut in A Grupa.
-Botev Plovdiv won this game with 1:0 after a goal from a penalty kick which has given after a fault against Chunchukov.
+Botev Plovdiv won this game with 1–0 after a goal from a penalty kick which has given after a fault against Chunchukov.

 Chunchukov scored his first goal in A Grupa on 17 August 2014.
-He opened the scoring in an away game against Levski Sofia but unfortunately Botev Plovdiv lost the match with 2:1.
+He opened the scoring in an away game against Levski Sofia but Botev Plovdiv lost the match with 2–1.

-On 27 September Chunchukov scored a magnificent goal, provided an assist for the goal of Ivan Tsvetkov and was among the best players on the pitch during the derby match against Lokomotiv Plovdiv.
-Botev Plovdiv achieved a 2-0 home win.
+On 27 September Chunchukov scored a goal, provided an assist for the goal of Ivan Tsvetkov and was among the best players on the pitch during the derby match against Lokomotiv Plovdiv.
+Botev Plovdiv achieved a 2–0 home win.

-Chunchukov scored his third goal in A Grupa on 19 October but Lokomotiv Sofia defeated Botev Plovdiv 3-1.
+Chunchukov scored his third goal in A Grupa on 19 October but Lokomotiv Sofia defeated Botev Plovdiv 3–1.

 After a seven-game goal drought, Chunchukov scored again on 7 December 2014 against PFC Haskovo.

 Chunchukov scored again in the next round of A Grupa which was the first official game for 2015.
-Tsvetelin netted the opening goal and assisted for the last goal during the 3-0 home win over PFC Marek Dupnitsa.
-In the next round Chunchukov played during the 2-0 win over the local rivals Lokomotiv Plovdiv, missed the game with CSKA Sofia due to a ban, and on 22 March he was again in the starting lineup for 0-0 draw with Ludogorets Razgrad.
+He netted the opening goal and assisted for the last goal during the 3–0 home win over PFC Marek Dupnitsa.
+In the next round Chunchukov played during the 2–0 win over the local rivals Lokomotiv Plovdiv, missed the game with CSKA Sofia due to a ban, and on 22 March he was again in the starting lineup for 0–0 draw with Ludogorets Razgrad.

-On 18 April Chunchukov came on as a substitute and made an assist during the 1-1 draw with Beroe Stara Zagora.
+On 18 April Chunchukov came on as a substitute and made an assist during the 1–1 draw with Beroe Stara Zagora.
 A month later, on 23 May, he made an assist again versus the same team.
-Despite his efforts this time Botev Plovdiv was defeated with 1-2 during the visit to Beroe Stara Zagora.
+Despite his efforts this time Botev Plovdiv was defeated with 2–1 during the visit to Beroe Stara Zagora.

 At the end of the season, Chunchukov was announced as the A Group Youth Player of the Year for his contributions to the club.
 His teammate Milen Gamakov was named runner-up in the same contest.

 Rakovski (loan)

-Tsvetelin Chunchukov was loaned by Botev Plovdiv to Rakovski and spent 2013-14 season in the B Group.
+Chunchukov was loaned by Botev Plovdiv to Rakovski and spent 2013–14 season in the B Group.
 He appeared in 16 matches for the club, scoring goals against Bansko and Dobrudzha Dobrich, the latter of which came in a match for the Bulgarian Cup.